-The land and related improvements owned by MCMI with carrying value of ₱2,382.0 million and ₱2,361.5 million as of December 31, 2021 and 2020, respectively, were used to secure the long-term loans of MCMI as disclosed in Note 17.
+The land and related improvements owned by MCMI with carrying value of P2,385.5 million and P2,382.0 million as of December 31, 2022 and 2021, respectively, were used to secure the long-term loans of MCMI as disclosed in Note 17.

-As disclosed in Note 5, the Group performed an impairment testing of the property and equipment and right-of-use assets of APEC in which management assessed that there is no impairment.
-Details of the impairment testing is disclosed in Note 31.
+The Group performed an impairment testing of the property and equipment and right-of-use assets of APEC in which further disclosures are made in Note 31.